sattar-vakili/sattar-vakili.github.io/index.md

 ---

 <p>
   I am Hanifa Pilvar, a Ph.D. candidate at the School of Economics and Finance, Queen Mary University of London.
-My main areas of interest are empirical microeconomics and health econimics.
+My primary research focuses on empirical microeconomics and health economics.
+Specifically, my work centers around understanding physician behavior and incentives, as well as the implications of physician shortages and potential strategies for mitigation.
+Additionally, I am actively engaged as a collaborator at The Health Foundation and serve as a research fellow at UCL.
+At UCL, I contribute to a project investigating the costs of admission of adolescents and children with mental health issues into pediatric wards.
 </p>